gregcusack/gossip-sim/README.md

 6) After the simulation we can see the coverage of the network.

-## Progress
-- [x] Initialize all node with respective stakes and simulated active_sets
-- [x] Given a message from an origin and all nodes' stakes and active sets, track a message throughout the network
-- [x] Determine the minimum number of hops the message takes to reach all nodes in the network
-- [x] For a given destination node and its inbound neighbors, determine which neighbor was first, second, third, etc to deliver the message
-- [x] Determine coverage of network. # of nodes Rx message / # of nodes in network.

 ## How to run
 #### Option 1: Write keys to file for small tests
 - Run the following where `<num-nodes>` is the number of nodes to write to a yaml file at `<path-to-yaml-file>`